alexei-matveev/gtypist/lessons/ttde.typ

 *:LESSON1_D6
 I:(6)
-D:lll sss lsl lll lsl sss lsl ssl ssl lsl lls lll sss lsl ssl :aö öa aö aö öa aö öa öa aö aö aö öa öa öa aö aö öa öa aö aö :öa aa öö aö öö aa öö öö aa öa öa öa öa aö aö öö aa öö aö öa :aöa öaö aöa aöa öaö aöa aaö aaö aaö ööa aaö öaa öaö ööa aöa *:LESSON1_D7
+D:lll sss lsl lll lsl sss lsl ssl ssl lsl lls lll sss lsl ssl :aÃ¶ Ã¶a aÃ¶ aÃ¶ Ã¶a aÃ¶ Ã¶a Ã¶a aÃ¶ aÃ¶ aÃ¶ Ã¶a Ã¶a Ã¶a aÃ¶ aÃ¶ Ã¶a Ã¶a aÃ¶ aÃ¶ :Ã¶a aa Ã¶Ã¶ aÃ¶ Ã¶Ã¶ aa Ã¶Ã¶ Ã¶Ã¶ aa Ã¶a Ã¶a Ã¶a Ã¶a aÃ¶ aÃ¶ Ã¶Ã¶ aa Ã¶Ã¶ aÃ¶ Ã¶a
+ :aÃ¶a Ã¶aÃ¶ aÃ¶a aÃ¶a Ã¶aÃ¶ aÃ¶a aaÃ¶ aaÃ¶ aaÃ¶ Ã¶Ã¶a aaÃ¶ Ã¶aa Ã¶aÃ¶ Ã¶Ã¶a aÃ¶a
+*:LESSON1_D7
 I:(7)
-D:ööö aaa aöa ööö aöa aaa öaö aöa aöa öaö aöa aöa öaö aöa öaö :aöa ööö aaa aöa aöa aöa öaö aöa aöa aöa öaö aöa aöa ööö aöa :aaö aaö aaö öaö aöa ööö aöa ööö ööö ööa ööa aaö öaö aöa ööa :aöa aaa öaö aöö ööa aöö ööa aaö öaa aöö öaa aöa öaö aaö öaa *:LESSON1_D8
+D:Ã¶Ã¶Ã¶ aaa aÃ¶a Ã¶Ã¶Ã¶ aÃ¶a aaa Ã¶aÃ¶ aÃ¶a aÃ¶a Ã¶aÃ¶ aÃ¶a aÃ¶a Ã¶aÃ¶ aÃ¶a Ã¶aÃ¶
+ :aÃ¶a Ã¶Ã¶Ã¶ aaa aÃ¶a aÃ¶a aÃ¶a Ã¶aÃ¶ aÃ¶a aÃ¶a aÃ¶a Ã¶aÃ¶ aÃ¶a aÃ¶a Ã¶Ã¶Ã¶ aÃ¶a
+ :aaÃ¶ aaÃ¶ aaÃ¶ Ã¶aÃ¶ aÃ¶a Ã¶Ã¶Ã¶ aÃ¶a Ã¶Ã¶Ã¶ Ã¶Ã¶Ã¶ Ã¶Ã¶a Ã¶Ã¶a aaÃ¶ Ã¶aÃ¶ aÃ¶a Ã¶Ã¶a
+ :aÃ¶a aaa Ã¶aÃ¶ aÃ¶Ã¶ Ã¶Ã¶a aÃ¶Ã¶ Ã¶Ã¶a aaÃ¶ Ã¶aa aÃ¶Ã¶ Ã¶aa aÃ¶a Ã¶aÃ¶ aaÃ¶ Ã¶aa
+*:LESSON1_D8
 I:(8)
-D:asdf jklö asdf jklö asdf jklö ölkj fdsa ölkj fdsa asdf jklö :asdf ölkj asdf ölkj asdf ölkj asdf ölkj asdf ölkj asdf jklö :askj asjk askj askj asjk asjk asjk asjk asjk askj askj asjk :lsöa lsöa lsöa aösl aösl aösl aösl aösl aösl aösl aösl aösl *:LESSON1_D9
+D:asdf jklÃ¶ asdf jklÃ¶ asdf jklÃ¶ Ã¶lkj fdsa Ã¶lkj fdsa asdf jklÃ¶ :asdf Ã¶lkj asdf Ã¶lkj asdf Ã¶lkj asdf Ã¶lkj asdf Ã¶lkj asdf jklÃ¶
+ :askj asjk askj askj asjk asjk asjk asjk asjk askj askj asjk :lsÃ¶a lsÃ¶a lsÃ¶a aÃ¶sl aÃ¶sl aÃ¶sl aÃ¶sl aÃ¶sl aÃ¶sl aÃ¶sl aÃ¶sl aÃ¶sl
+*:LESSON1_D9
 I:(9)
+D:alsÃ¶ aÃ¶sl lsÃ¶a lÃ¶ls lÃ¶ss skÃ¶k lsÃ¶a slÃ¶a lÃ¶al Ã¶lsÃ¶ slaÃ¶ sÃ¶al
+ :aÃ¶sk alsk aÃ¶ls aÃ¶ls aÃ¶ld aÃ¶sl aÃ¶sk asÃ¶k Ã¶ska alÃ¶k asld Ã¶skÃ¶
-D:alsö aösl lsöa löls löss skök lsöa slöa löal ölsö slaö söal :aösk alsk aöls aöls aöld aösl aösk asök öska alök asld öskö :dask klsa klsd dlsa öldk dkls ölsa klsa klas lkas slak skal :fksk dksl jfjf skdj dsaj jafj jsdj fjdk jfkd fjdk fjdk fjdk *:LESSON1_D10
+ :dask klsa klsd dlsa Ã¶ldk dkls Ã¶lsa klsa klas lkas slak skal :fksk dksl jfjf skdj dsaj jafj jsdj fjdk jfkd fjdk fjdk fjdk *:LESSON1_D10
 I:(10)
-D:fkds kldj jkld fdsa fdsa fdsa fdsa jkls sakd dsaö jkdk djfk :slaö aljs sdkf dkls kkls llsk söak dlsd sldl dlsl dsld dlsl :dlld ldld sösl alsö dlfk fldk fkld kfal fals lssa lass lass :lsls ldfj kalf klas lkas jdks lsak kdfj alsj lkdf kjja jaja *:LESSON1_D11
+D:fkds kldj jkld fdsa fdsa fdsa fdsa jkls sakd dsaÃ¶ jkdk djfk :slaÃ¶ aljs sdkf dkls kkls llsk sÃ¶ak dlsd sldl dlsl dsld dlsl :dlld ldld sÃ¶sl alsÃ¶ dlfk fldk fkld kfal fals lssa lass lass :lsls ldfj kalf klas lkas jdks lsak kdfj alsj lkdf kjja jaja *:LESSON1_D11
 I:(11)
-D:falk lfds fall lfds jfks fall falk fall fals slak dlsa lsdf :jkak kaks lkak ksda kdls lsdf dsaj kjlj lökd fksl slkd jkls :ffkd kdkk dkks saak sask ssas dsas klöl dsas lkkl lkjk lkjl :aösl ssas llkö kkök ölkj lkjl ölkö ölöa ölks öklj jlkk lkds G:E_LESSON1
+D:falk lfds fall lfds jfks fall falk fall fals slak dlsa lsdf :jkak kaks lkak ksda kdls lsdf dsaj kjlj lÃ¶kd fksl slkd jkls :ffkd kdkk dkks saak sask ssas dsas klÃ¶l dsas lkkl lkjk lkjl :aÃ¶sl ssas llkÃ¶ kkÃ¶k Ã¶lkj lkjl Ã¶lkÃ¶ Ã¶lÃ¶a Ã¶lks Ã¶klj jlkk lkds G:E_LESSON1

 *:S_LESSON2
 K:12:MENU
 B:         Lesson 2: Erste Wortbildungen mit der Grundreihe
 T:
- : Lies laut mit! Überprüfe noch einmal die Hand-
+ : Lies laut mit! ÃœberprÃ¼fe noch einmal die Hand-
  : und Fingerhaltung.
- :
 *:LESSON2_D1
 I:(1)
 D:sla las laa aal sla lsa las sas lsa laa las all als ass als